Contact Us

 Disk I/O Rates: Measures read/write speed.
 High I/O bottlenecks your entire system.
 This reveals whether you need faster storage or if queries scan unnecessary data.

 Network Throughput: Monitors data transfer between the database and applications.
-High network usage might mean transferring too much data per query.
+High network usage may indicate excessive data transfer per query.

 Query Execution